 Some American workers have embraced the potential, but, like many companies, they also face challenges.

-Schwede of Medinah, Ill., a Chicago suburb, was laid off from United Airlines last year after nearly 24 years on the job, including a stint managing 1,200 people as cargo operations manager at O'Hare International Airport.
+Schwede of Medinah, Ill., a Chicago suburb, was laid off from United Airlines last year after nearly 24 years on the job, most recently managing 1,200 people as cargo operations manager at O'Hare International Airport.

 But change came easy for Schwede.
 "I jokingly advised my co-workers that I would be raising free-range chickens and pursuing geothermal energy," he said.